This note describes my knowledge of the history of electronic mail and instant messaging.

 I pointed out to him that this was inappropriate and possibly unwelcome, and he said, "but this is important!"

-Wired Magazine in April 1998.
+(This story was in Wired Magazine in April 1998.
+It is no longer online.
 The author got my name wrong and thought that the story had something to do with mailing lists.
 The programmer who sent the message, and Noel, are both gone.)

 Now we all have to filter spam.
 I wrote up how I deal with over fifteen thousand spam messages a day.

-There was a lot of nervousness at the time about ticking off the US Post Office.
+There was a lot of nervousness in the mid 60s about ticking off the US Post Office.
 Calling our facility MAIL was thought by some to be a Bad Idea, because they feared the Post Office would require the destruction of a first class stamp for each message sent.
 If you put a personal note in a parcel, the rule then was that you were supposed to cancel and attach first class postage, because the US Post Office had a monopoly on mail transmission.

 We cautiously tried to find out who to ask.
 We didn't want to ask any low-level people who could only say "no." Finally an MIT professor met someone fairly high up in the Postal Service, who said forget it, don't worry.

 BBN was working on a project named "Mercury" in 1965 which was described as "electronic mail."
 We knew that it existed but nothing about its features or audience.
+I don't know if the project was ever completed.

 This military messaging system was begun in 1962 (Philco-Ford was the contractor) and deployed starting in 1966.
 Its messages were something like electronic mail.
 SAGE may have had something similar.

-The first Multics mail command was a direct re-implementation of CTSS MAIL, by me, in about 1969, because once again there was nobody available to do it right.
-At the time, we were under pressure to make Multics a complete replacement for CTSS, and one of the difficult features to replace was mail: Multics did not have the concept of a "privileged" command that could do things the user could not.
+The first Multics mail command was a direct re-implementation of CTSS MAIL, by me, in summer 1969, because once again there was nobody available to do it right.
+At the time, we were under pressure to make Multics a complete replacement for CTSS, and one of the difficult features to replace was MAIL: Multics did not have the concept of a "privileged" command that could do things the user could not.
 Designs that used a daemon process to write the user's mailbox were complex and would increase load on an already loaded system.
 The only design I could find was one that depended on the good behavior of the users.

 The user interface was quite similar to CTSS MAIL: the user typed